lopossumi/Rust-Hello/index.md

 The extension simply named *Rust* ([rust-lang.rust](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust)) says to provide "lints, code completion and navigation, formatting and more" and is the most common Rust plugin with over half a million downloads.

 After installing the extension and opening the ```src/main.rs``` file, a notification appears requesting some additional components to be installed by the extension.
-Finally, we can build our hello program using the ```SHIFT + CTRL + B``` shortcut.
+Finally, we can build our hello program using the usual ```SHIFT + CTRL + B``` shortcut.

 The *Rust* extension doesn't seem to do anything for ```Cargo.toml```.
 An extension called *crates* ([serayuzgur.crates](https://marketplace.visualstudio.com/items?itemName=serayuzgur.crates)) aims to help with dependencies from crates.io, but it seems a bit glitchy as of version 0.5.1.
 Instead I opted for a simple syntax highlighter *Better TOML* ([bungcip.better-toml](https://marketplace.visualstudio.com/items?itemName=bungcip.better-toml)).